-Be it a product-based or a service-bases, Quality management plays a crucial role for every organization.
-Practicing skills like Total Quality Management, Project Quality Management, and Quality control helps organizations maintain goods quality of service to the customers.
+Be it product-based or service-based, Quality management plays a crucial role for every organization.
+Practicing skills like Total Quality Management, Project Quality Management, and Quality control helps organizations maintain the quality of their service to customers.

 The success of any project, product, or service largely depends on customers’ satisfaction.
 Customers are only satisfied when organizations are able to provide high-quality products and services that meet their needs.

 Adopting effective quality systems can help organizations cater to the quality needs of their customers.